Federated Learning in Vehicular Networks: Introduction

-Federated learning (FL) has been recently introduced with the goal of bringing ML down to the edge level~\cite{spm_federatedLearning}, as illustrated in Figure~\ref{fig_LearningModels_FL}.
-In FL, instead of the local datasets, the edge devices only send the gradients of the learnable parameters derived from these local datasets to the cloud server.
-The cloud server aggregates these gradients and determine the model parameters, which are then transmitted to the edge devices.
-This procedure continues iteratively, until the learning model is trained.
-The training procedure is similar to that of ML, except that FL does not involve the transmission of the whole dataset.
+Federated learning (FL) has been recently introduced with the goal of bringing CL down to the edge~\cite{spm_federatedLearning}, as illustrated in Figure~\ref{fig_LearningModels}.
+In FL, instead of their local datasets, the edge devices only send the gradients of the learnable parameters derived from these local datasets to the cloud server.
+The cloud server aggregates these gradients and update the model parameters, which are then transmitted back to the edge devices.
+This procedure continues iteratively, until convergence.
+The training procedure is similar to that of CL, except that FL does not involve the transmission of the whole dataset.
 This enables reducing both the complexity of ever growing datasets at the edge devices in the vehicles and the transmission overhead of these datasets to the cloud servers.
 Hence, FL is a promising approach to efficiently train the learning models by preserving {the privacy of raw data} and reducing the transmission overhead in wireless communications.
-While FL has already received great research interest in the wireless networks~\cite{spm_federatedLearning}, imparting FL to the vehicular networks is more challenging due to the dynamic nature of the channel characteristics of the vehicular networks~\cite{fl_veh_survey}.
-Furthermore, previous works~\cite{spm_federatedLearning,fl_veh_survey} approach FL from the communications point-of-view.
-The main contribution of this article is to provide a comprehensive analysis on FL by considering both learning and communications aspects, based on the description and analysis of several learning-based vehicular applications.
+While FL has already received great interest within wireless networks~\cite{spm_federatedLearning}, imparting FL to the vehicular networks is more challenging due to the dynamic nature of the channel characteristics of vehicular environments~\cite{Posner2021Feb,fl_veh_survey_OJCOM}.
+Furthermore, previous works either approach FL from only communication point-of-view~\cite{spm_federatedLearning,Posner2021Feb}, or suffer from investigating the use cases of FL in vehicular applications~\cite{fl_veh_survey_OJCOM}.
+The main contribution of this paper is to provide a comprehensive analysis of FL by considering both learning and communications aspects, based on the description and analysis of several learning-based vehicular applications.
+Moreover, we investigate the performance of FL in vehicular use cases, such as vehicular object detection and vehicle-to-infrastructure (V2I) beam selection based on image and LIDAR data.